DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Use case description
 ~~~~~~~~~~~~~~~~~~~~

 #.
-Two fishes of the same species are captured during the same collecting
+A researcher captures two fishes of the same species during
-   event and placed in a jar of alcohol.
+   a single collecting event, and places them in a jar of alcohol.
 #.
-At the museum, the jar is labeled with a catalog number.
+At the museum, a curator labels the jar with a catalog number.
 #.
-One fish is then taken out of the jar, labled with an additional
-   ID-tag, and sent out on loan.
+Another researcher then send a loan request for one of the two fishes.
 #.
+The curator pick one fish from the jar, label it with an ID-tag,
+   and send it out on loan.
-When the loaned material is returned, the fish is put back into
+#.
+When the loaned material is returned, the curator put it back
-   the original jar again.
+   into the original jar again.

 Remarks